Calibration of Local Volatility Models with Stochastic Interest Rates using Optimal Transport: The dual problem

-\end{problem} The existence of $\rho\in C([0,T;\mathcal{M}(\IR^d))$ as a solution to (\ref{eq: PDE discount FPE}) is guaranteed by our integrability assumption (\ref{eq: char integrability}), see \cite[Remark~2.3]{trevisan2016well}.
-To solve this constrained optimisation problem, we will use a duality method inspired by \cite{guo2022calibration} and \cite{guo2022joint}.
-This proof relies mainly on the Fenchel-Rockafellar duality theorem (see \cite{villani2009optimal} for a formulation of this classical result), and an adjustment to make the problem convex.
-As our primal problem is quite similar, the approach used there can be adapted to our setting.
-The following result uses the notion of viscosity solution from Definition \ref{def: viscosity solution} below. \begin{thm}[Dual Problem] The dual expression for the value function $V$ is
+\end{problem} We note that Problem~\ref{prob: primal} is in fact an example of unbalanced optimal transport, with the source term in the continuity equation being $-x_r\rho$, see \textcite{chizat2018unbalanced,sejourne2023unbalanced}.
+To solve this constrained optimisation problem, we will use a duality method inspired by \textcite{huesmann2019benamou, guo2022calibration, guo2022joint}.
+This proof is similar in spirit to the duality argument used in \textcite[Proposition~2.7]{brenier1999minimal}, which considers dual of a relaxation of the minimal geodesic problem as an alternative approach to solving the Euler equations of an incompressible fluid.
+This technique had previously been applied in the proof of \textcite[Theorem~3.2]{brenier1997homogenized} when seeking for the existence variational solutions of ``homogenised vortex sheet equations''.
+The technique is also used to formulate the dual of a variational problem involving the Euler-Poisson system of equations in \textcite{loeper2006reconstruction}.
+The proof relies mainly on the Fenchel-Rockafellar duality theorem (see \textcite[Chapter~31]{rockafellar1970convex}), and an adjustment to make the problem convex.
+As our primal problem is quite similar to \textcite{guo2022calibration}, the approach used there can be adapted to our setting.
+The following result uses the notion of viscosity solution from Definition \ref{def: viscosity solution} below. \begin{theorem} The dual expression for the value function $V$ is

-where $\lambda\in\IR^n$ and $\phi^\lambda=\phi$ is the viscosity solution to the HJB equation:
+where $\lambda\in\IR^n$ and $\phi^\lambda=\phi$ is the viscosity solution to the HJB equation

 with terminal condition $\phi(T,\cdot)=0$.
 If $V$ is finite, then the infimum in Problem~\ref{prob: primal} is attained.
-If the supremum is attained for some $\lambda^*\in\IR^n$, with $\phi^*\in\mathrm{BV}([0,T];C_b^2(\IR^d))$ such that $\phi^*(T,\cdot) = 0$ solving the corresponding HJB equation, and $(\rho^*,\alpha^*,\beta^*)$ being the optimal solution of Problem~\ref{prob: primal}, then $(\alpha^*,\beta^*)$ is given by:
+If the supremum is attained for some $\lambda^*\in\IR^n$, with $\phi^*\in\mathrm{BV}([0,T];C_b^2(\IR^d))$ such that $\phi^*(T,\cdot) = 0$ solving the corresponding HJB equation, and $(\rho^*,\alpha^*,\beta^*)$ being the optimal solution of Problem~\ref{prob: primal}, then $(\alpha^*,\beta^*)$ is given by